ughnett/origin/README.md

 Origin is a blank WordPress starter theme.
 Origin uses Bower to manage packages and Grunt as a task runner.

-There are almost as many starter themes as there are developers in the WordPress ecosystem but regardless of which ones I try, I always find myself tweaking it or re-tooling it in some way -- so I created Origin.

 ### Getting Started